-In summary, the United States has bilateral work agreements with well over 100 countries and de facto arrangements with an additional 35.
+In summary, the United States has bilateral work agreements with over 125 countries and de facto arrangements with an additional 32.
 In the case of both formal bilateral agreements and de facto reciprocity, the following three conditions must be met:

 - Working family members give up only civil and administrative immunity and only for actions arising out of such employment and none other.
 This is in accordance with the standards of the Vienna Convention on Diplomatic Relations.